ALMA-DEV914/fixup-job-site-full-stack/readme.md

 # User Story<a name="user-story"></a>

   As a user I want to build an application where I can view the job posting.

   When I clicked the link page
-Then I am presented of the homepage with the navaigation bar, links button of all jobs and job categories.
+  Then I am presented of the homepage with the navigation bar, links button of all jobs and job categories.
   When I click the all jobs
   Then I am presented with all the job posting with all the information, owner, payment offer and method, location, and job description
   When I click the link to the owner
   Then I am presented with the owner email link, the owner ratings and a message box to message them.
   When I send a message then the notification will appear to the owner dashboard and the message will appear in the message box.
   When I click the email link
   Then I am presented of email box to email the owner or applicant When I click the category button link
   Then I am presented of the job information, option to hit likes on it, option to apply, and option to put comment on that category.
   When I clicked the dashboard in the navaigation
   Then I am presented of a form to create post, I can view the table of contents of jobs posted, the table of jobs where I applied, the table of jobs that I am     selected, and a table of jobs that I completed.
   When I click the option to select applicant
   Then I am presented of all the lists of employees to select on When I click the login button
   Then I am presented of form to enter my username and password And if I am not a user
   Then I am presented to sign up instead
   When I click the logout button
    Then I am presented with the homepage

 # Installation and Usage<a name="usage"></a>